ecosia/pycon22-prometheus-workshop/README.md

 password: workshop
 ```

+Time to get creative and visualise your metrics in a meaningful way so you can observe your application and even set up alerts for any behaviour you want to be informed about!
+We will show you in the workshop how to build a simple dashboard panel but there's lots to explore.
+Lots of useful information can be found on both the [Prometheus](https://prometheus.io) and [Grafana](http://grafana.com) websites.

+**Go forth and Monitor!!**

+---

 ### Bonus Material: Histograms in Prometheus

+---

 We have already exposed metrics of type `Counter`.
 [Prometheus has four core metrics](https://prometheus.io/docs/concepts/metric_types/), which are: